BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Finished "Working With Strings In Pandas" from the "Data Cleaning and Analysis" course on Dataquest.
 Regex are quite difficult to undestand.

 **Thoughts:** I need to practice much more and try to understand what the docs say!
 Also have to read more carefully what I have to do in the exercise.
 I'm very happy that I can stay on track with the challegne, it's actually encouraging to write my thoughts on Twitter and Github.

+### Day 5: March 10, 2020

+**Today's Progress**: I'm on half way of "Working With Missing And Duplicate Data" from the "Data Cleaning and Analysis" course on Dataquest.

+**Thoughts:** I had to split my 1 hour in two parts today.
+The exercises weren't diffucult but I would like to figure out another method to fill missing values from another dataset.